Note

 Depending on your requirements, this might be a more efficient approach to the problem.

-This tutorial demonstrated the process for building and testing a custom analyzer.
+This tutorial demonstrated the process of building and testing a custom analyzer.
 You created an index, indexed data, and then queried against the index to see what search results were returned.
 From there, you used the Analyze API to see the lexical analysis process in action.

 While the analyzer defined in this tutorial offers an easy solution for searching against phone numbers, this same process can be used to build a custom analyzer for any scenario that shares similar characteristics.